The year 7 course aims to get students familiar with their local area and teach them the investigative skills required to be a successful geographer.

 One extended essay question from a choice of 6 options.

-At GCSE there will be the opportunity to carry out fieldwork at the coast.
+At GCSE (AQA specification) there will be the opportunity to carry out fieldwork at the coast and in an urban area.
 In the past we have visited Hengistbury Head and Mudeford Spit.

-At AS there are day trips to Boscombe surf reef, Barton-on-sea, Studland sand dunes and the site of the London 2012 Olympics.
+At A-Level (OCR specification) there will be four field work days in coastal and urban areas to hone your data collection skills and gather data for your non-examined assessment.
+Previous trips have included day trips to Boscombe surf reef, Barton-on-sea, Studland sand dunes and the site of the London 2012 Olympics.